vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/ORPRF TRIGGER POPUP.md

  property | value
 --- | ---
- label | ORPRF TRIGGER POPUP
+ label | {::nomarkdown}ORPRF TRIGGER POPUP{:/}
- tag | TRIGRPOP
+ tag | {::nomarkdown}TRIGRPOP{:/}
  routine | [ORPRF](http://code.osehra.org/dox/Routine_ORPRF_source.html)
- return value type | SINGLE VALUE description | Returns 1 if popup flag display should be triggered for given patient uponpatient selection.
+ return value type | {::nomarkdown}SINGLE VALUE{:/}
+ description | {::nomarkdown}Returns 1 if popup flag display should be triggered for given patient uponpatient selection.
 If not, returns 0.
-Does not require clean-up aftercalling it since it does not set arrays or globals.
+Does not require clean-up aftercalling it since it does not set arrays or globals.{:/}

 ### Method description